 Essential fatty acids, on the other paw, can not be made in the body and need to be included in your doggo’s diet.

 A complete and balanced diet will provide appropriate levels of essential fatty acids and the nutrients required to make non-essential fatty acids for the average pet, but some dogs need more support.
 That’s where fish oil comes in!

-Dogs of different life stages, breeds, and health conditions may need additional fatty acids to support skin and coat health, mobility, and to keep their immune system in tip top shape.
+Dogs of different life stages, breeds, and health conditions may need additional fatty acids to support dog skin and coat health and mobility and to keep their immune system in tip-top shape.
 Fish oil for dogs is one of the easiest ways to ensure that your pooch’s unique needs are being met.